 21,000,000 VW Beetles were built.
-That makes it the most popular car ever to turn a wheel!
-To this day, the 'V-Dub' commands cult status.
-Providing plenty of scope for engine-tweaking and customisation, the Beetle is a treasure-trove of creative possibilities.
-But if all you required from a car was reliability, the Beetle was still the car for you.
-The designer of this paragon of automotive virtue was Dr Ferdinand Porsche.
-It was born out of Hitler's call for a motor-car for the masses.
-Not many Beetles were built before the war ... but after it, the floodgates opened.
-To begin with, things Beetle were pretty basic.
-It came with a non-synchromesh gearbox, cable brakes - and little by way of ornamentation.
-But with hostilities over, the US started to catch the V-Dub bug.
-It made the perfect second car - dependable, practical and economical.
-In short order, thoughts were turning to its 'development' opportunities.
-Heck, the Beetle's formidable traction even made it a great beach buggy!
+That makes it the most popular car … ever!
+Today, of course, the \’V-Dub\’ commands cult status.
+And – with plenty of scope for customisation – Beetle mania is a hive of creativity.
+That said, if all you needed from a car was reliability, the Beetle was still the car for you.
+The designer of the ulimate in automotive utilitarianism was Dr Ferdinand Porsche.
+Yes, that Dr Porsche!
+The Beetle was born out of Herr Hitler\’s yen for motoring for the masses.
+Yes, that Herr Hitler!
+As things turned out, not many Beetles were built before the war.
+Following it, though, the production floodgate opened.
+The first Beetle was pretty basic.
+It came with a non-synchromesh gearbox, cable brakes – and little by way of ornamentation.
+With hostilities over, however, the US started to catch the V-Dub bug.
+For starters, it ticked all the second car boxes.
+It was cheap, dependable, practical and economical.
+Heck, the Beetle even made a great beach buggy!